M66B/FairEmail/FAQ.md

 Hard bounces will mostly be processed automatically because they affect the reputation of the email provider.
 The bounce address (=*Return-Path* header) is mostly very specific, so the email server can determine the sending account.

+Some email servers, reportedly the Outlook email server, respond with a hard bounce to a hard bounce.

 For some background, see for [this Wikipedia article](https://en.wikipedia.org/wiki/Bounce_message).

 <br />